Applications for the Class of 2023 are CLOSED

 Who should apply?

-Curious & creative high school students.
-Preference to those currently in grade 10 or 11.
+The program is open to all curious and creative high school students.
+Preference is provided to those currently in grade 10 or 11.

 How many positions are available?

-cSw will accept up to 20 writers, 2 editors, 2 graphic designers and 2 social media coordinators for training during the summer of 2020.
+cSw accepts up to 24 writers, 2 editors, 2 graphic designers and 2 social media coordinators for the Curious Science Writers Class.
+Training will primarily occur during the summer, with some sessions occurring during the academic school year, depending on the position.
 Read the cSw Position Descriptions here.

-- Story Development: July 18, 2020 to on or before August 31, 2020 Working with a professional Communications Mentor, each writer will produce a carefully researched, clear and compelling biomedical science story for a general audience.
+- Story Development, July – August: Working with a professional Communications Mentor, each writer will produce a carefully researched, clear and compelling biomedical science story for a general audience.
 Interaction is online; preferred means of communicating (email, skype, telephone, etc.) will be agreed upon by writer/mentor.
+Editors, designers and social media coordinators will attend one to three additional training sessions during this time frame.

-- Story Editing and Publishing: September – June 2020 Editing and publishing will happen during the 2020-2021 academic year.
+- Story Editing and Publishing, August – June : Editing and publishing will happen between August and June of the next academic year.
 Each student writer will be required to attend one meeting with the editorial team via web/call and provide edits as requested before the story is published.
+Editorial team members (editors, designers, social media coordinators) schedule to be determined post-boot camp.

-$550 before April 15th.
-Regular registration is $650 due by May 15th.
-Scholarships are available.
+$350 Early Registration (before April 1). $450 Regular Registration.
+Scholarships for those in need are available.
 Contact us at firstname.lastname@example.org for more information on scholarships.

 - To provide foundational skills needed to produce clear & compelling science stories